ckabalan/bitwarden-attachment-exporter/README.md

 # How To Do a Full Bitwarden Export with Attachments

-The instructions below produce a GPG-encrypted `export.tar.gz` with the following structure:
+The instructions below produce a GPG-encrypted `export.tar.gz.gpg` with the following structure:

 ```text
 .